JustJoeYo/NBT-Dupe-Checker/README.md

 You can also open the UI by typing /NBT in chat

 **IMPORTANT:**
-I am not releasing the source code for this mod due to ratters and scammers!
+I am not releasing the source code for this mod due to scammers!
 YOU HAVE BEEN WARNED!
 **Do not download this mod from anywhere besides the official release, be careful of scams due to the increasing amount of fake mods.
                                                                [THIS IS THE OFFICIAL RELEASE]**